zhuye88/Multicore-opt-SNE/README.md

 - `auto_iter_ee_switch_buffer` is the number of iterations times the `auto_iter_pollrate_ee` to wait after detecting KLDRC switchpoint to actually make the switch out of EE.

 # Does opt-SNE Work for My Data?
 This methodology is general and should work broadly, however, it has been most closely characterized with single-cell data types such as flow cytometry, mass cytometry, and scRNA-seq.
+It has also been tested on MNIST 70000x784.

 # Code Origination and Discussion
 This package is forked from Dmitry Ulyanov's [Multicore t-SNE](https://github.com/DmitryUlyanov/Multicore-TSNE) which itself is a multicore modification of [Barnes-Hut t-SNE](https://github.com/lvdmaaten/bhtsne) by L. Van der Maaten.